nis-jan/LaunchPad/README.md

 # LaunchPad

 Application to enable faster workflows when working on a windows machine.
-It is developed in C++ with Qt for the graphics.
+It is developed in C++ with Qt for OpenSource for the GUI.

 ## Installation:
 Open CMakeLists.txt using qtcreator and compile it.
 Use windeployqt to deploy the compiled code.<br>